ellthompson/opengl-webassembly-scratchpad/readme.md

 ### Adding new C++ files

 After adding a new `.cpp` file to the project, you must let the emscripten compiler know about its prescence.
-To do this add the path to the `.cpp` file into the `em++` command within the `./build.sh` file.
+To do this add the path of the new file into the `em++` command within the `./build.sh` file.

 ### Lazy C++ Class Preprocessing